pdjr-archive/venus-signalk-tank-service/README.md

 5. With ```tankservice.py``` running you should see your configured tanks displaying on the Venus GUI.
-   Note that if you have a faulty multi-channel tank sensor on your CAN/N2K bus then it will also show up at this point, but it should disappear at the next step!
+   Note that if you have a faulty multi-channel tank sensor on your CAN bus then it will also show up at this point, but it should disappear at the next step!
    Stop the program using 'ctrl-C'.

-6. Run ```setup``` to make ```tankservice.py``` execute automatically when Venus boots and to tweak @kwindrem's GUI files so that acknowledge our HIDE_PRODUCT_ID setting.
+6. Run ```setup``` to make ```tankservice.py``` execute automatically when Venus boots and to tweak the GUI interface.
    ```
-   $> ./setup
+   $> ./setup install
    ```
-   This script adds a line to ```/data/rc.local``` (creating the file if it is absent).
+   This script adds a line to ```/data/rc.local``` (creating the file if it is absent), backs up the GUI files which that are to be replaced and installs the project versions.
    The change persists over OS updates.

+   If you want to revert your system to the state it was in before running ```setup install```, then you can run ```setup uninstall ; reboot```.

 9. Finally, reboot Venus.
    ```